-Intent, Goal, Policies, and Action Strategies
+• Intent, Goal, Policies, and Action Strategies

-GOAL: Identify sufficient locations and consistent criteria for the provision of diverse housing opportunities to provide housing opportunities for all segments of the County's population and to assist in promoting economic development.
+GOAL: Identify sufficient locations and consistent criteria for the provision of diverse housing opportunities to provide housing opportunities for all segments of the County's population.

 H-POLICY 1: Preserve and improve existing neighborhoods.
 Ensure that Prince William County achieves new neighborhoods with a high quality of life.